grasshousedev/My-bolg-page-using-Next.js/_content/services/individual/finance-and-legal.md

 - block_text: <p>You track billable hours, show up for depositions, and deal with opposing counsel.
-We believe you deserve a team of financial experts who understand the complexities of investing and financial planning for legal practitioners like you.</p><p class="Body">Let us help you build wealth and navigate financial decisions aligned with your life goals.
+We believe you deserve a team of financial experts who understand the complexities of investing and financial planning for legal practitioners like you.</p><p className="Body">Let us help you build wealth and navigate financial decisions aligned with your life goals.
 We’d like to show you how you can benefit from our extensive experience working with attorneys and legal professionals across all types of practices.</p>